mattkoco/hackumbcCTF/writeup.md

 The /admin endpoint shows a google drive link which links to a file which contains a disk.

 The disk file is a standard vmdk file.
 Use `autopsy` or `FTK imager` to view the disk file.
-Once you have dome some basic searching, you come across a wav file:
+Once you have done some basic searching, you come across a wav file:

 <img width="1026" height="353" alt="image" src="https://github.com/user-attachments/assets/5a37b407-ce96-438c-8657-2e5b49043e62" />